cfoh/Multi-Armed-Bandit-Example/README.md

         return max(self.average_reward.items(), key=operator.itemgetter(1))
 ```

+## Exploration-Exploitation Strategy<a name=strategy></a>

+In the previous section, we see that the ML agent switches between exploration and exploitation.
+Exploration can help the agent to establish new finding, but the finding might not produce good outcomes.
+On the other hand, Exploitation ensures the agent picks the best option based on what have already discovered, but might get stuck at a local maximal if the discovery is insufficient.
+This is called **exploration-exploitation dilemma**.

+There are two popular strategies:
+- **Explore-First**: We explore random arms for some rounds,
+  then we switch to exploitation for the remaining rounds of operation.
+- **Epsilon-Greedy**: For every round, we explore a random arm with $\epsilon$
+  probability.
+We can set $\epsilon$ to a fixed value or use a function.
+We often use an $\epsilon$-decreasing function, e.g. $\epsilon=t^{-\frac{1}{3}}$ where $t$ is the current round so that the agent performs more explorations as time progresses.

+The selection of strategy is critical if the time horizon is finite.
+That is, you only have a finite number of rounds to explore and exploit.
+For example, you are visiting a new town for a week, should you explore a new restaurant for every dinner or exploit a good one when you discovered one?
+This specific problem has been studied and the result is quite interesting, see [Gittins Index](https://en.wikipedia.org/wiki/Gittins_index).

 ## Outcomes<a name=outcomes></a>

 We measure the effectiveness of our strategy by `click through rate` (CTR) or simply called `click rate`.
 It is the percentage that a user will click and explore the offered advertisement.
-By setting epsilon to 0.15, we achieve around 36% of click rate.
+We use Epsilon-Greedy strategy with the setting $\epsilon=0.15$, and we achieve around 36% of click rate.
 If somehow the ML agent knows the user behaviour, it will, of course, always offer `sports` which has the highest click rate among all, and so the theoretical optimal click rate is 40%.
 Our ML agent achieves 36% which is actually not far from the optimal click rate.

 ```console
 Testing Simple MAB